Efficient Linearizability Checking for Actor-based Systems: Overview

 \section{Overview}

-The focus of this chapter is to explore model checking in the context of linearizability checking.
+The focus of this paper is to explore model checking in the context of linearizability checking.
 That is, model checking can be used to systematically produce histories.
-When put together, these techniques would let developers test full, concurrent actor systems for correctness without manual specification of invariants.
+When put together, these techniques would let developers check full, concurrent actor systems for correctness without manual specification of invariants.
 The key problem is that both algorithms are exponential; however, this says little about the potential usefulness of combining the techniques.
 Past works have proposed many ways to reduce schedules to explore.
 No prior work explores how these different schedulers impact the set of histories to check when exploring a structure, nor does any prior work explore the interplay between model checking costs and history checking costs.
 Hence, we begin our efforts to improve linearizability checking costs for practical actor-based systems with a quantitative exploration of existing techniques.
 Later, we describe our own new schedulers designed to improve over them.